melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs-app-router-presentation-notes.md

 - RSC also lets you mark some components as Client components, which means they still get SSR'd into HTML, but their code is included in the bundle.
 - For Client components, only JSON of their props gets serialized.

-## Server Components (SCs)
+### Server Components (SCs)

 React Server Components *only run on the server*.
 Because they run *only on the server*, Server Components can use secret keys and access backend resources directly.

 Because they run *only on the server*, Server Components do not increase the size of the JS bundle size shipped to the client, so import large libraries, like react-markdown, without fear of increasing the bundle size the end user needs to download.
+RSC also supports asynchronous data fetching directly within server components, significantly improving the developer experience compared to Next.js’s older getServerSideProps API.
 This is true for initial page load and page transitions, “Server Components allow your application code to be automatically code-split by route segments.
 This means only the code needed for the current route is loaded on navigation.”
 (25)

 We said though that Server Components only render on the server.
 When a user interacts with an application they trigger state changes and side effects though, which would require a component to rerender.
-That is, Server Components code is *not- available on the client for a rerender.
+That is, Server Components code is _not_ available on the client for a rerender.
 This is where Client Components come in.

+#### Usage

-Generally use Server Components for server-side data fetching, computation, wherever you can, reasonably for improved performance from caching.
+- Generally use Server Components for server-side data fetching, computation, wherever you can, reasonably for improved performance from caching.
+- **How to make a Server Component** (a component the runs only on the server): do nothing.
+In app router, all components are Server Components by default.

-## Client Components (CCs)
+### Client Components (CCs)

 Are “traditional” React components that are server-side rendered.
 They are executed on the server and in the browser.